 Goals

-- Master critical EMC issues during the design and development of a converter
+Mastering critical EMC issues during the design and development of a converter.

 The aim of this training course is to:

-- Apply design tips to reduce EMC problems
+• Apply design tips aimed at reducing EMC problems

 Teaching methods